Courage-1984/Dataset-Forge/docs/architecture.md

 ---

-## Menu Timing & Profiling in the Architecture
+## Menu System, Robust Loop, and Timing

-- The menu system now includes a timing/profiling layer that times every menu and submenu load.
+The menu system uses a robust loop pattern and integrates timing/profiling for all menu and submenu loads.
+This ensures reliability and performance.
-- This is implemented via the `time_and_record_menu_load` utility in `utils/monitoring.py`.
-- All menu and submenu actions use the lazy import pattern, and are wrapped with the timing utility for performance analytics.
-- Timing data is available to the user via the System Monitoring menu, and is also available for developer analytics.
-- This system is part of the broader monitoring and analytics utilities in `utils/monitoring.py`.

-### Menu System: Robust Loop Pattern

-All menus and submenus use a robust, standardized menu loop pattern (choice-based, action lookup, callable check).
-This is essential for modularity, maintainability, and reliable navigation throughout the CLI.

-## CBIR (Content-Based Image Retrieval) for Duplicates
+## Content-Based Image Retrieval (CBIR)

-Implemented in `actions/cbir_actions.py` and `menus/cbir_menu.py`.
-Provides semantic duplicate detection using deep learning embeddings (CLIP, ResNet, VGG), similarity search, grouping, and batch actions.
-Integrated with the modular menu and action system.
+CBIR is integrated as a modular component for semantic duplicate detection.

+## Monitoring, Analytics & Error Tracking

+Monitoring and analytics are integrated throughout the architecture for performance and error tracking.

-## Test Suite Structure
+## Test Suite

-- All tests are in the `tests/` directory.
-- Organized by:
-  - `test_utils/`: utility modules
-  - `test_cli/`: CLI and integration tests
-  - Manual scripts: BHI filtering, pepeline
-- See [usage.md](usage.md#running-tests) for how to run tests.
+The test suite is integrated to cover all major architectural components.